dentarg/auth0-blog/_posts/2017-02-08-serverless-angular-app-with-persistence-and-security.markdown

 }
 ```

-This component has a single responsibility, which is to allow users to type some text, that gets held by `task` property, and emit an `taskAdded` event with the task typed.
+This component accepts a user's task input and emits a taskAdded event with the data.
 This component's HTML is also really simple:

 {% highlight html %}
 <div class="task-form">